hayk111/showsourcing/README.md

 ## Feature

 There is two ways to organize a feature folder and that depends on wether or not a feature folder is a detail/list type or not.

+Case 1: Not a list / detail type

 Features are organized this way: